-You are used to getting your Chinese herbs from us in tea form but did you know there are many herbs which can be used as food.
+You may be getting used to getting your Chinese herbs but did you know there are many herbs that can be used as food?
 One of my favorite ways of incorporating healing herbs into my life is by cooking with them.
 This simple recipe for steamed chicken includes red dates known as da zao in Chinese and long prized as a blood tonic that calms the mind and aids sleep.
 Other herbs in this recipe are lily buds known as jin zhen cai which are known as a brain tonic and for their anxiety-relieving properties and cloud mushrooms translated in Chinese as yun zhi and renowned as a tonic that boosts immunity.

 Serve with rice.